dmapper/server-query/README.md

 ```

 In order to bypass all server-side checks for queries on some collections, just
-add those collection to the whitelist using `allowCollection()`.
-This means that
+add those collection to the whitelist.
+This means that you will be able to user
-you will be able to user the usual `model.query()` on those collections - both
-server-side and client-side.
+the usual `model.query()` on those collections - both server-side and client-side.

 If you want to fine-grained access control to collections, please have a look
 at [`share-access`](https://github.com/dmapper/share-access) module.